Napo Wildlife Center - Yasuni National Park

 Early breakfast, and last excursion canoeing back to the Napo river, the creek may reveal new sights of Giant otters, Monk Saki monkeys, hoatzins, blackcapped donacobius or other birds.
 The motorized canoe will return you back to Coca for the flight back to Quito.

-Notes: Children under 5 stay free in the same cabin with parents, under 12 receive a 30% discount.
+Notes: PRICES INCLUDE FLIGHTS QUITO-COCA-QUITO.
+Children under 5 stay free in the same cabin with parents (flight ticket not included), under 12 receive a 30% discount.
 Private guide recommended for families with small children; additional cost applies.
 6, 7 and 8 day tours available; please contact us for pricing.

 - Accommodations and 3 meals per day